prasanthas/CustomerManagement_RAML/README.md

 ## Springboot application
-Simple Springboot application have been developed to practically show GET,PUT,POST,DELETE actions. mvn clean install run CustomermanagementApplication class to start the Springboot application run selected (testAll) tests from CustomerManagementServiceTest to see actions
+Simple Springboot application have been developed to practically show GET,PUT,POST,DELETE actions. mvn clean install -DskipTests

+run CustomermanagementApplication class to start the Springboot application or java -jar target/customermanagement-0.0.1-SNAPSHOT.jar

+run selected (testAll) tests from CustomerManagementServiceTest to see actions.
+Other option is to use any other rest clients/test tools like postman.

 # RAML
 RAML is developed using Atom api-workbench